RedHatQE/qe-metrics/README.md

 "severity" of `blocker` and `critical-blocker`.
 The queries are written in [Jira Query Language (JQL)](https://support.atlassian.com/jira-software-cloud/docs/use-advanced-search-with-jira-query-language-jql/) and are used to define which issues should be associated with the `product` and `severity` in the database.

+#### Rules

+1. Do not add an argument to filter your bugs based on the "Updated" date in Jira.
+   - Example: `project = 'PRODUCT' AND resolution = Unresolved AND Issuetype = bug AND priority = blocker AND updated > "-90d"`

 #### Severity

 The severity of a query is used to define the severity of the issues returned by the query.
 Currently, the following